slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Democracy under siege

+2021-06-16

+- Strong trend: 15 years of decline in a row.

 ### Tech companies are becoming «independent nations».

 2021-06-12